Roasted Acorn Squash with Wild Rice PilafPrint

 - Preheat the oven to 400 degrees F. Place cut acorn squash on a baking sheet, cut side up.
 Sprinkle with salt and pepper and brush with 1 tablespoon of olive oil.
 Roast in the oven 45 minutes to an hour, depending on how big the squash is.
 They are done when you can easily pierce them with a fork.
 Remove from the oven.

 - Meanwhile, make the rice.
 Boil the water or stock with a teaspoon of salt.
 When the water is boiling, add the rice, bring the heat down to a simmer and cover the pot.
 Cook for 45 minutes, then turn off the heat and let the rice stand for 15 minutes.

 - Add the rice mixture to the acorn squash.
-Divide the cheese evenly over the squash and place back in the oven for 5 minutes.
+Divide the parmesan cheese evenly over the squash and place it back in the oven for 5 minutes.
 Serve hot.